-- 1 Click the Pick tool
+Click the Pick tool .

-- 2 Select a lens.

-- Click the Eraser tool

-- 4 On the property bar, specify the Eraser tool's attributes.

-- 5 Drag across the areas that you want to remove from the lens.
+- 2 Select a lens. - Click the Eraser tool - On the property bar, specify the Eraser tool's attributes. - Drag across the areas that you want to remove from the lens.

-To change the properties of a lens
+To edit the settings of an effect applied to a lens

-- 1 Click the Pick tool
+- Click the Pick tool .

-- 2 Select a lens.
+- Select a lens.

-- 3 Click Object ▶ Edit lens.
+- Click Object ▶ Edit lens.

-- 4 Edit the lens properties.
+- Adjust the settings of the special effect filter.